Softhouse/kubernetes.rocks/md/index.md

 - Just add a Dockerfile to your repo
 - Cryptographically signed software from repo to image
 - Tons of good (and bad) examples on dockerhub
-- You run them im kubernetes :)
+- How do we run and scale?
+Kubernetes!

 Note: There's a little bit more to it, but we'll cover that in the kubernetes part